sahilnavale137/sahilnavale137/README.md

 </div>

 # 💫 About Me:
 Aspiring data analyst who interested in  developing and maintaining data dashboards using Power BI <br>and Tableau.
-Leverages SQL, Python, cloud-based data storage and processing, and matching <br>techniques for data analysis and ETL pipeline automation, boosting dashboard refresh efficiency by <br>30% and improving KPI tracking accuracy by 25% while improving data-driven processes and <br>delivering actionable insights.
+Leverages SQL, Python, cloud-based data storage and processing, and matching <br>techniques for data analysis and ETL pipeline automation, boosting dashboard refresh efficiency by <br>30% and improving KPI tracking accuracy by 25% while improving data-driven processes and <br>delivering actionable insights..

 ## 🌐 Socials: